 Influencer marketing can be a very intimidating process.
 It’s almost like asking someone out on a first date.
-You need to make sure your proposal seems attractive in every way to limit your chances of being rejected, and to create a more valuable relationship.
+You need to make sure your business proposal seems attractive in every way to limit your chances of being rejected, and to create a more valuable relationship.

 But the truth of the matter is that you’re most likely going to be denied, if not a few times then many times.
 We realized that if we were to create infographics for the influencers we reached out to, it gave them more of an incentive to help us out.